-Since one of the most energy-expenditure operations is transmitting data

-In WSN area data transmission is the key energy consumption parameter.
-Thus far, lots of energy efficient research solutions have been proposed to minimize the data traffic.
-Theses solutions can be classified into two main categories: scheduling and in network data processing.
+In WSN data transmission is the most energy-expenditure operation.
+In this regard, many energy efficient research solutions have already been proposed in order to minimize the data traffic.
+These solutions can be classified into two main categories: (i) scheduling and (ii) in-network data processing.

 The scheduling based methods aimed to provide an energy efficient sleep/wakeup plan for sensor nodes.
-In network data processing, which is the focus of this section, is classified in three main sub-categories: query driven data reporting, data aggregation and data compression.
-In query driven approaches, sensor node collects and store data and only transmit data in response to a query.
-Data aggregation methods exploits aggregation functions like as sum, average, min functions to aggregate data and transfer only the results.
-However, there are applications like as weather prediction, which require raw data transmit to be transmitted to the base station.
+In-network data processing, which is the focus of this section, is classified in three main sub-categories as follows:

+(a) Query-driven data reporting: In query-driven approaches, sensor node senses the phenomena, collect and stores data, and finally transmit data in response to a query.

+(b) Data aggregation: Data aggregation is the simplest type of in-network processing, which combines data from different sources or nodes into a single entity.
+Data aggregation methods exploit aggregation functions like as SUM, AVERAGE, MIN/MAX to aggregate data and transfer only the aggregated results.

+(c) Data compression: There are applications like as weather prediction, which require raw data transmit to be transmitted to the base station.
 For such applications, data compression techniques have been proposed.

 Data compression is a process that reduces the amount of data in order to reduce data transmitted and/or decreases transfer time.
 Due to the limited processing and storage resources of the sensor nodes, data compression algorithms for wireless sensor networks aim to find an efficient way to compress data for reducing node energy costs and improving the synthesized ability of the whole system.
 Meanwhile, the accuracy must be guaranteed when data is being decoded.

-Although previous researches has studied and compared existing data compression algorithms[][] but they do not prepare a comprehensive and updated classification and review on compression techniques in their literatures.
-In this section, we are going to classify existing data compression techniques and study their performance to find out why we need to use CS and in which context it’s a preferred compression technique.
+Although previous researches has studied and compared some of existing data compression algorithms[][] but they do not provide a comprehensive and updated classification and review on compression techniques.
+In this section, we are going to classify existing data compression techniques and study their performances to find out why we need to use CS and in which context it is a preferred compression technique.

-Existing data compression techniques can be broadly classified into two categories: lossless compression and lossy compression.
+Existing data compression techniques can be broadly classified into two categories: (i) lossless compression and (ii) lossy compression.
 Each of these classes can be subdivided to distributed and local approaches.
-In following we will describe each of these categories and at the end we will compare their performance.
+In following we will describe each of these categories and at the end we will compare them from different perspectives.

 \subsection{Lossless data compression techniques}

 The Lossless algorithms, as the name indicates compresses data without any loss of data.
-Hence, applications requiring higher precision adopt these schemes.
-It is obvious that higher compression ratios cannot be achieved with higher precision.
-When we need certainty that we achieve the same what we compressed after decompression, lossless compression methods are the only choice.
-The rough answer to the question when to use lossless data compression methods is: We use them for digital data, or when we cannot apply lossy methods for some reasons. \\
+Such applications which requires higher precision typically adopt these schemes.
+It is obvious that higher compression ratios cannot be achieved in case of requiring higher precision.
+When the application, with high certainty, needs to achieve the original data after decompression, lossless compression methods are the only choice.
+The rough answer to the question when to use lossless data compression methods is: we use them for digital data, or when we cannot apply lossy methods for some reasons. \\